Bre77/TA-tcpcheck/README.md

 **concurrency** = How many sockets to try open at once **timeout** = How long to wait for each socket to open **interval** = How often to check all the targets

+For example, the defaults are:
+`
+file = default/targets.csv
+concurrency = 50
+timeout = 2
+interval = 300
+`